Make decorating your new patio home at a senior living community an opportunity to create a home that reflects who you are and how you want to live.

 - Opt for wall-mounted lighting.
 Great lighting can brighten, expand the feel and add a decorative touch to a small space.
 Instead of lamps on end tables or side tables, add wall-mounted sconces to free up space in the room.

 - Hang a photo collage as a piece of art.
-Find a creative way to frame or display the photos and mementoes you cherish.
+Find creative ways to frame or display the photos and mementoes you cherish.
 For example, hang decorative clips, clipboards or a decorative bulletin board where you can periodically change out the photos.
 Even better, ask the kids and grandkids to clip their favorite photos or recent accomplishments each time they come to visit.
 This creates a conversation starter, a work of art and joy — all in one wall display.

-5 Don’ts When Decorating a Patio Home in a Senior Living Community
+5 Don’ts When Decorating a Patio Home

 - Don’t push all the furniture up against the walls.
 People often think this will make the room appear bigger.
 However, it often makes carrying on a conversation difficult and makes the room feel awkward.
 Pulling furniture away from the walls creates depth.
 Place in a way that makes conversation with friends inviting and comfortable.